bla-ce/herve/README.md

 All requests to the API must include the `Authorization` header with valid Basic Auth credentials.

 > [!NOTE]
 > Yes, I know this implementation is not secure (yet).
-But I'm implementing authentication in raw Assembly, I am not centering a div here.
+But hey, I'm implementing authentication in raw Assembly, not centering a div in React.
 We'll get to the fancy stuff eventually (SPOIL: I am implementing bcrypt in x86).

 ## Service Management API